 - Defendants failed to pay Plaintiff the minimum wage required by Federal law on scheduled paydays.

-1. FLSA claims accrue when employees are not paid properly on their regularly scheduled paydays.
+1. FLSA claims accrue when employees are not appropriately paid on their regularly scheduled paydays.

 Courts recognize that the “usual rule” is that a claim for unpaid overtime under the FLSA accrues at the end of each pay period when it is not paid.
 Cook v.
 United States, 855 F.2d 848, 851 (Fed.
 Cir.
 1988).
 Accordingly, the statute of limitations begins to run on the day of that pay period.
 As stated in 29 CFR 790.21(b) (Time for bringing employee suits) provides in part: